 2. Don’t be trigger happy ✉

-Ongoing, that means 21% fewer emails being sent every month.
-This can quickly add up to thousands of customers who are blissfully unaware there was a temporary billing problem.
+Right out of the gates, that means 21% fewer emails being sent every month.
+This often adds up to thousands of customers who are happily unaware there was a (temporary) billing issue.

 Side benefit: By allowing time to resolve payments via reattempts, your recovery metrics will actually make sense.
 When emailing right away for a card update, there is no way to separate necessary card updates from frivolous ones.

-Doing nothing when payments fail isn’t an option, but doing nothing for the right amount of time… that’s what a bulletproof system will do.
-This is why we've made passive recovery via card retries our top priority at Churn Buster, treating card updates as a last resort.
+Doing nothing when payments fail isn’t an option, but waiting for the right time to intervene… that’s a best practice.
+This is why we've made passive recovery via card retries priority #1 at Churn Buster, treating card updates as a last resort.

 3. Treat customers to a seamless card update experience 📱